Additional Safety Strategies

 - Plan to go where there are a lot of people around, or on a group date if you feel uncomfortable going out as a couple

-- DON'T use drugs or alcohol, which can alter thinking or behavior
+- Avoid use of drugs or alcohol, which can alter thinking or behavior

 - DON'T go out without money of your own